davjfish/helper_files/lxd.md

 - list containers `lxc ls`
 - create a new container: `lxc launch ubuntu:22.04 mycontainer`
   - specify a profile: `... -p myprofile` (see below for more about profile management)
+  - use VM instead of container: `... --vm`
   - specify a config variable: `... -c limits.cpu=4 -c limits.memory=4GiB`
-  - use VM instead of container: `... --vm`
 - show the container info: `lxc info mycontainer`
 - show the config for a container: `lxc config show mycontainer`
+- restart / stop / start the lxd service: `sudo snap restart lxd`

 ### container operations
 - start a container: `lxc start mycontainer`